username1565/pgp/README.md

 If you have any inquiry, just [create an issue here](https://github.com/ramuta/pgp/issues/new).

 > This project is a fork of [PGP key generator by Heiswayi](https://github.com/heiswayi/pgp/).
-I added ability to encrypt/decrypt messages.
+Ramuta added ability to encrypt/decrypt messages.
+I added sign only mode, sign+encrypt mode as well as support for 8192 RSA keys.

 ## Frequently Asked Questions